-Elliott's Gourmet Marketplace, 905 Linden Rd., Pinehurst.
-They provide different workshops and wine seminars in their new cooking school.
+Elliott's Gourmet Marketplace, 905 Linden Rd., Pinehurst, provides different workshops and wine seminars in a new cooking school.
 A full dinner menu is also available.
 Information: 295-FOOD (3663).

 Italian Table Restaurant presents live entertainment nightly.
 Location: 136 Grant St., Seven Lakes.
 Reservations strongly encouraged at 673-4725.

 The JFR Barn -- The JFR BarnWine Dinners each month.
 Make your reservations now.910-692-7700. www.jfrbarn.com

 Maness Pottery and Music Barn features bluegrass, country, and gospel pickin' and singing around 6 p.m. every Tuesday night.
 No cover; donations accepted.
 Located six miles west of Carthage on N.C.
 24/27.
 Call 948-4897 for info.